 We recommend that men in their 50s discuss prostate cancer screening with their

 primary care physician.
 At your appointment, you should plan to discuss:

 - The results of any genetic testing for cancer risk

 Screening aims to catch prostate cancer early, while the cancer is still contained in the prostate gland.
 It can also help determine your risk of having an aggressive form of cancer.
 Screening can include:

-Who Should Get a PSA Test?
+Who Should Get Screened?

 What Is the Concern with PSA Testing?

-How is Prostate Cancer Diagnosed?
+How Are Prostate Cancer Screenings Used?

 When this video was produced, MRI-directed biopsies were a new technique, developed at UC San Diego Health.
 Today, these targeted biopsies are the standard of care for our patients.